Fun, quick play

 The front 9 plays through open areas with bushes making up some rough which will punish errant throws, but adds some nice complexity.
 The back 9 starts with two awesome shots over the corners of a pond and then wraps up in the woods.
 Almost like two great courses in one: open, then wooded.
 All par 3's, so great for a quick play.

 Cons: Most holes are relatively straightforward.
 Other than 10 and 11, there isn't anything extremely memorable.
-Don't get me wrong, I really enjoyed the course, there just isn't anything epic to push my rating to a 4 or higher, especially with the impressive Mountainside course so close by.
+Don't get me wrong, I really enjoyed the course, there just isn't anything epic to push my rating to a 4 or higher.

 Other Thoughts: As an amateur player, I found this course to appeal to my ability.
 Nothing too long, but still enough to test my fairway drivers both in the open and woods to see where I stand and see if I can drive close enough to nail a few putts for birdies.
-I am new to the sport in 2012, so I never played the old course layout when there was only one course here at Bear Creek.
-Just beware that other reviews which mention big uphill and downhill shots for this course are now describing the Mountainside course.
+Beware that other reviews which mention big uphill and downhill shots for this course are describing the old course.
 The original course described here is relatively flat, but still a good time.

 3 of 4 people found this review helpful.